Superconductivity from incoherent Cooper pairs in the strong-coupling regime

-The study of flat-band materials is considered to be of significant importance for understanding the mechanisms of high-temperature superconductivity \cite{Volovik_review}.
-One of the reasons for that is the singular density of states at the flat-band, which might support elevated superconducting transition temperatures \cite{Khodel_Shaginyan, Volovik_1994, PhysRevLett_Masanori, Physica_C_Furukawa, PhysRevB_Kopnin_Heikkila_Volovik, Peotta_Torma}.
+The study of flat-band materials is considered to have significant importance for understanding the mechanisms of high-temperature superconductivity \cite{Volovik_review}.
+One of the key reasons for this is the singular density of states at the flat band, which may support elevated superconducting transition temperatures \cite{Khodel_Shaginyan, Volovik_1994, PhysRevLett_Masanori, Physica_C_Furukawa, PhysRevB_Kopnin_Heikkila_Volovik, Peotta_Torma}.

-On the other hand, it has recently been recognized that the flatness of the band dispersion guarantees physics similar to that in the strong interaction case of Cooper instability \cite{Zyuzin_Zyuzin}.
-In particular, the cut-off for the ultraviolet divergent superconducting condensation energy can be naturally determined by the width of the flat-band in momentum space \cite{PhysRevB_Kopnin_Heikkila_Volovik}, which, in extreme limit, extends up to edges of the first Brillouin zone \cite{Peotta_Torma}.
-Thus, in addition to the elevated superconducting transition temperature, a non-BCS type of phase transition in flat-band systems may be expected.
-Indeed, more recently, it has been noted that the spatial locality of flat-band electrons can be a precursor of a pseudogap state with an uncorrelated random phase of the Cooper pair order parameter \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.
-In the flat-band scenario, what renders the system of preformed pairs superconducting is the coupling between the pairs, ensured by electrons from the dispersive bands, which inevitably correlate with the flat-bands in realistic materials \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.
+Recently, it was recognized that the flatness of the band dispersion guarantees physics similar to that of the strong-interaction regime of Cooper instability \cite{Zyuzin_Zyuzin}.
+In particular, the ultraviolet cutoff for the divergent superconducting condensation energy can naturally be determined by the width of the flat-band in momentum space \cite{PhysRevB_Kopnin_Heikkila_Volovik}, which, in the extreme limit, extends up to the edges of the first Brillouin zone \cite{Peotta_Torma}.
+Thus, in addition to an elevated superconducting transition temperature, a non-BCS type of phase transition in flat-band systems may be expected.

+Furthermore, it was recently noted that the spatial locality of flat-band electrons can serve as a precursor to a pseudogap state, characterized by an uncorrelated random phase of the Cooper pair order parameter \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.
+In the flat-band scenario, superconductivity emerges due to long-range coupling between preformed pairs, ensured by the dispersive bands, which inevitably correlate with the flat bands in realistic materials \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.

-Here in the case of conductors with parabolic bands at strong attractive interaction, we find that the pairing instability is governed by two physically distinct short and long-range scale electron-electron correlations, the former being overlooked previously, supporting local pair binding at high temperatures and long-range phase-synchronization between such preformed pairs at low temperatures.
+Here, in the case of conductors with parabolic bands and strong attractive interaction, we find that the pairing instability is governed by two physically distinct length scales of electron-electron correlations: short-range correlations, which support local pair binding at high temperatures, and long-range correlations, which drive phase synchronization between these preformed pairs at lower temperatures.